danieljsharpe/DISCOTRESS/README.md

 If you use the DISCOTRESS software in your publication, please cite the following articles:
 - [1] D. J. Sharpe and D. J. Wales, _Efficient and exact sampling of transition path ensembles on Markovian networks_, J. Chem.
 Phys. (submitted).

+Please cite relevant articles describing particular functionality of DISCOTRESS if you use these features:
+- [2] D. J. Sharpe and D. J. Wales, _Dimensionality reduction of Markovian transition networks using efficient dynamical simulations_, (in preparation).

 More publications for DISCOTRESS are forthcoming.